githubnext/blocks-template/README.md

 ### Step 4.3: Wait for the build process to finish

-Pushing a new tag should kick-start a GitHub aciton that builds your relase.
+Pushing a new tag should kick-start a GitHub action that builds your relase.
 Wait for that to finish and find a release with your same tag number.

 <img width="1097" alt="Screen Shot 2021-12-03 at 3 03 33 PM" src="https://user-images.githubusercontent.com/8978670/144665796-cb1ff450-c872-47c5-90b3-f74aea10286b.png" />